markwaldron7string/coverage-modeller/README.md

 - **Next.js (App Router)** — a server-rendered shell with client components for the interactive modeller; deploys to Vercel with zero configuration.
-- **TypeScript (strict)** — the coverage domain is modelled with exhaustive enums and `Record<CoverageType, …>` maps, so adding a coverage tier won't compile until it's been handled everywhere.
+- **TypeScript (strict)** — coverage-to-claim eligibility is modelled with an exhaustive `Record<ScenarioType, …>` map tying each claim scenario to the coverage(s) that satisfy it, so adding a new scenario won't compile until it's been handled everywhere that matters.
 - **Zustand** — shares the two independent policy configurations across the modeller and comparison views as reference-stable slices, avoiding React Context re-render churn and prop-drilling.